murrayinglis/sdr-config/README.md

 # sdr-config

-This project provides an interface to configure an Ettus USRP device from an xml file.
+This project provides an interface to configure an Ettus USRP device from an xml file.\
+Tests for SFCW, FMCW, Pulse, Compressed Pulse

 ## Command line interface usage:
 ### Flags: